Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: A Further Improvement for Unsplittable 5-CVRP

-\textbf{Type 1:} Cycles with $x\geq 6$, the set of which is denoted by $\C_{<1>}$.
-For each cycle $C$ in $\C_{<1>}$, we assign a trivial tour for each 3-demand or 4-demand customer in $C$ and obtain a small cycle $C'$ from $C$ by shortcutting all 3-demand and 4-demand customers.
+\textbf{Type 1:} The set of the cycles with $x\geq 6$, denoted by $\C_{<1>}$.
+For each cycle $C\in\C_{<1>}$, we assign a trivial tour for each 3-demand or 4-demand customer in $C$ and then obtain a cycle $C'$ from $C$ by shortcutting all 3-demand and 4-demand customers.
 The set of cycles $C'$ is denoted by $\C'_{<1>}$.
-Then we apply the EX-UITP algorithm on $\C'_{<1>}$.
+Then, we apply EX-UITP on $\C'_{<1>}$.